 Johnson made the move back into the front row for the 2015/16 season to boost Wasps' options at hooker and made the transition look seamless.
-He was the only player that featured in all of Wasps' games last season and scored five tries.
+He was the only player that featured in all of Wasps' games in 2015/16 and scored five tries.

 Johnson played for the Western Province Schools team before joining the Cheetahs where in his early years he was loaned to Griffons Rugby team to earn him more game time.

 The dynamic back-rower has won three full Springbok caps.
 He was first called into the South Africa side in 2009 for a tour of the British Isles where he played in two uncapped games before winning three caps in the 2011 Tri Nations.